roshanadh/chatter.io/README.md

 # chatter.io
-Chatting application using Socket.IO for Node.js
+Chat application using Socket.IO for Node.js